Ish-Co/HC-SR501/README.md

 # HC-SR501
-Sample code for the PIR motion sensor that can help test and calibrate the sensor.
+*** The .ino file is a sample code for the PIR motion sensor that can help test and calibrate the sensor. ***